-Grounds for divorce vary by state, but every state has adopted some form of “no-fault” divorce, which means that neither spouse must place blame on the other for the relationship’s demise.
+Grounds for divorce vary by state, but every state has adopted some form of “no-fault” divorce, which means that neither spouse must place blame on the other for the breakup.

-Arkansas allows spouses to request a no-fault divorce if they have lived separate and apart for at least 18 consecutive months, without cohabitation.
-In other words, if one spouse voluntarily moved out and the spouses didn’t share a home or bed during the separation, either spouse can file for divorce using no-fault grounds.
+Arkansas allows spouses to request a no-fault divorce if they've lived separate and apart for at least 18 consecutive months, without cohabitation.
+In other words, if one spouse voluntarily moved out and the spouses didn’t share a home or bed during the separation, either spouse can file for divorce using these no-fault separation grounds.
 It’s important to understand that if you and your spouse spend even a single night together during the 18 months, the clock for no-fault divorce will reset.
 (Ark.
 Code Ann. § 9-12-301 (b)(5).)

 The acceptable grounds for fault-based divorce in Arkansas include:

 Contrary to popular belief, not all divorces are knock-down-drag-out fights.
-In fact, if couples agree on every major legal issue in the divorce, Arkansas allows them to file a more streamlined divorce process called an uncontested divorce.
+In fact, if divorcing couples in Arkansas agree on every legal issue in their case, they can use a more streamlined divorce process called an uncontested divorce.

 For a no-fault, uncontested divorce, the court requires proof that the spouses have separated and are no longer living in the same home.
 In most cases, couples can show this to the court by providing testimony or an affidavit (a written document) from a third party who can verify it.

-The most critical factor in this type of legal process is an agreement between the spouses.
-If at any time during the process, either spouse disagrees with the other, the court will convert your request to a contested no-fault, or fault-based divorce.
+The most critical part of this process is the agreement between the spouses.
+If at any time during the process, either spouse disagrees with a proposed term, the case will become contested, and you'll have to use another process to resolve it.

-Before the court will accept a request for any divorce, the couple must meet the state's residency requirement and prove that at least one of them lived in the state for at least 60 days.
-In any divorce process, the couple will wait for a minimum of 90 days before the court will grant the divorce petition--known as the state's "waiting period."
+In order to file for divorce in Arkansas, the couple must meet the state's residency requirement and prove that at least one of them lived in the state for at least 60 days before filing.
+In any divorce process, the couple will have to wait for a minimum of 90 days before the court is able to grant the divorce petition--known as the state's "waiting period."
 (Ark.
 Code Ann. § 9-12-307.)